f219183/f219183.github.io/README.md

-# Weather-App-
+# Weather Forcast App
-Weather Application using the OpenWeather Api
+This is a weather forcasting one page app using the OpenWeather Api